We have a range of items that are popular that you may be interested in

 To explore these citizen stories, the Museum of London is hosting groundbreaking exhibition The City is Ours.
 Created by the Cité des sciences et de l’industrie in Paris, this interactive dual language exhibition, spread across three of the museum’s galleries, focuses on how and why our cities are transforming, and what urban communities around the world are doing to improve city life.
 And to make sure that all Londoners have a chance to take part, this flagship exhibition is absolutely free.

 Life in the city can be challenging.
 When this happens we look to the people around us for help, support and friendship.
 Across London, many local initiatives are working to create a more inclusive city, sharing or re-using spaces, amenities and assets, and passing on skills to others.
 The Museum of London has partnered with 25 innovative projects taking place across London which all aim to improve city life for their local communities.
 They're mapped onto digital interactives in The City is Ours, and we'll be encouraging visitors to nominate their own local initatives for inclusion.
+Learn more about the London initiatives.

 The featured London initiatives range from sharing schemes like FoodCycle, who work to eliminate food waste and food poverty within the city, to cutting-edge technological projects like Wayfindr, who work with the Royal London Society for the Blind to open up the city to everyone.